 - Lower onto the floor.

-- Place hands directly under the shoulders, like a push-up position.
+- Place hands directly under the shoulders, like in a push-up position.

 - Keep your neck and spine aligned.